WARNING: The PPIHC is a dangerous race and all spectators must attend at their own risk. Spectator viewing areas do not insure safety.

 - Anyone who is 10 years of age and over needs to purchase a race ticket.

 - If you purchased your Race Day Ticket or Camping Permit online, it is recommended that you print it in advance.
-If you are unable to print your ticket/permit, present your ID at Pikes Peak – America’s Mountain Gateway on Saturday, June 27th from 11:00am – 6:00pm (Camping Permit) or on Sunday, June 28thfrom 2:30 am – 10:00 am (Race Day Ticket).
+If you are unable to print your ticket/permit, present your ID at Pikes Peak – America’s Mountain Gateway on Saturday, June 26 from 11:00am – 6:00pm (Camping Permits Only) or on Sunday, June 27 from 2:30 am – 10:00 am (Race Day Tickets Only).

 - To attend Practice, you must purchase tickets for that specific practice day.